To opt out of WSCFF/IAFF dues:

 Opting out is your constitutional right.
 However, unions like WSCFF sometimes place restrictions on when they will accept opt-out requests.
 If the union refuses to immediately cancel dues deductions from your pay, ask them to provide you with written documentation and contact us for assistance.

 Dues vary widely depending on your local IAFF affiliate, but can typically range from several hundred to well over $1,000 per year.
+The average amount of dues paid to WSCFF by a member for 2022 was $191.

 Yes.
 WSCFF/IAFF has arranged to be the “exclusive representative” of its bargaining units, meaning it is impossible for workers to get out of the terms of the contract, even if they cease paying dues.